Dr. Charles Dela Cruz

 President, Philippines Colleague of Physicians

-Professor Janeth Samson
+Dr. Janeth Samson

-President of the Philippine College of Chest Physicians
+President, Philippine College of Chest Physicians

 Dr. Menaldi Rasmin